Best Aluminum Canoes For 2025

 Why should you buy an aluminum canoe?

-What shape of aluminum canoe should you buy?
+What shape aluminum canoe should you buy?

 In terms of length, standard canoe sizing rules apply.
 Sixteen feet or less is good for one or two paddlers, and trips on rivers and smaller lakes.
 Seventeen-foot canoes are good tandem canoes for both river and lake travel, and hulls 18-feet and longer are fast on open water and have much more cargo space.
-As the length of canoes increases, the maneuverability generally decreases.
+As the length of a canoe increases, the maneuverability generally decreases.

 Where can you buy an aluminum canoe?

 Buying an aluminum canoe is a little different than buying other, more common canoes.
-You will not find them in most paddling specific shops.
-The companies making them often make other aluminum products as their primary product – typically motorboats and pontoons.
+You will not find them in most paddling-specific shops.
+The companies making them often make other aluminum products as their primary product—typically motorboats and pontoons.
 Look to them for high-quality riveting and construction.
 Because they’re made by marine manufacturers, you may be able to order them directly.

 Otherwise, search for aluminum canoes at hunting and fishing outlets.
-These canoes are preferred by sportsmen because they are so durable, and can withstand being left outside when they aren’t being used.
+These canoes are preferred by sportsmen because they are so durable and can withstand being left outside when they aren’t being used.

 Want to know more?
 Find our answers to common questions about aluminum canoes below.